exakat/exakat-docs/Reference/Rules/Php/MethodCallOnNew.rst

   It is possible to call a method right at object instantiation.

 This syntax was added in PHP 5.4+.
 Before, this was not possible : the object had to be stored in a variable first.
+This syntax is interesting when the object is not reused, and may be discarded

 .. code-block:: php